"New beginnings are often disguised

 I will spare you the gory details of my own personal sob story.
 This is not a Nicholas Sparks heartbreak novel or a Shakespearean tragedy filled with death and unrequited love.
 This is not a tale about the breaking, but of the putting back together.

-However, to shed some light on this journey’s origins, I suppose I must provide some historical element to give a tiny bit of perspective.
+However, to shed light on this journey’s origins, I suppose I must provide an historical element to give it perspective.

 Boy says no. Girl confused.